graphistry/graphistry-cli/docs/configure.md

 #SPLUNK_SERVER_KEY=...
 ```

-4. Restart `graphistry`, or at least the `pivot` service:
+4. Restart and test the connector as per above

-`docker-compose restart pivot`

-5. Test

-* In `/pivot/connectors`, Splunk should appear as a live connector, and clicking the status check should turn it green
-* Running a sample pivot with a Splunk query should return results

-6. Variants
+5. Variants

 * Give your Graphistry implementation user increased permissions so they can embed Graphistry into existing dashbboard and notification systems, such as for embedded visualizations and quicklinks into contextual [investigation templates](templates.md)* Run a (Graphistry data bridge)[bridge.md], if available for your connector, which may help with cases such as firewalls preventing incoming connections from Graphistry to your database
 * Run a bastion server between Graphistry and your database, such as a new Splunk search head